 If the clothing is not wearable, it can be converted into wipes that can be used around the house to clean up spills, dusting, cleaning your car etc. Worn-out textiles can be collected and reprocessed as fibers which can be used as filler in vehicle seats, upholstery, insulation, wipe clothes and rest can go to the landfill.

-The clothing materials could also be re-purposed into items such as cloth bags, hats, quilts, etc. based on your creativity and usage.
+The clothing materials could be reused and re-purposed into items, such as cloth bags, hats, quilts, etc. based on your creativity and usage.
 The bottom line is to have a regular clearance of your clothes and check your wardrobe making sure that new purchases are thought out and calculated.